Energy Evolution: Ottawa’s Community Energy Transition Strategy

 Energy Evolution is one of eight priorities in the Climate Change Master Plan.
 The Climate Change Master Plan is the City’s overarching framework to reduce greenhouse gas emissions and respond to the current and future events of climate change.

-For a detailed overview of Energy Evolution watch the Energy Evolution Technical Briefing.
+For a detailed overview of Energy Evolution watch the Energy Evolution Technical Briefing or view the slides from the presentation.

 My name is Byrne Furlong and I will be your moderator today.
 Je serai votre modératrice pour aujourd’hui.